farapholch/excalidraw-collaboration-charts/README.md

-Helm chart for deploying Excalidrawcolla fork on kubernetes.
+Helm chart for deploying Excalidrawcollab fork on kubernetes.